slalli/extendMprojects/README.md

 `do start^extendMprojects`

 You can, optionally, pass a path as string parameter.
 If omitted, the routine will ask for it and validate it.

+The routine will automatically convert all the files in that directory having the M extension.

 The interface will first collect all the options, then it will start converting the file, dumping a report when completed.